Sidra2710/college-bot/README.md

-# College Website Chatbot using Flask
+# AI-Powered College Website Chatbot using Flask and NLP

-A lightweight, KB-free, rule-based chatbot integrated into a college website using the Flask web framework.
+An AI-powered chatbot integrated into a college website using the Flask web framework.
-The chatbot assists students and visitors by instantly answering common queries related to admissions, courses, fees, placements, hostels, scholarships, and contact details.
+The chatbot leverages Natural Language Processing (NLP) techniques such as **TF-IDF vectorization** and **cosine similarity** to intelligently respond to student and visitor queries related to admissions, courses, fees, placements, hostels, scholarships, and contact details.

 ---

 ## 📌 Project Overview

-In today’s digital era, educational institutions require efficient systems to handle repetitive student inquiries.
-This project implements a **rule-based chatbot** that serves as a virtual assistant for a college website.
-The chatbot eliminates the need for manual query handling by providing instant, accurate, and predefined responses without relying on machine learning models or external knowledge bases.

-The application is simple, fast, and easy to deploy, making it ideal for small to medium educational institutions.
+Educational institutions often receive repetitive queries from students and parents regarding admissions and campus facilities.
+This project addresses that challenge by implementing an **AI-powered chatbot** that provides instant and accurate responses.

+Initially designed as a rule-based system, the chatbot was enhanced using **NLP-based semantic similarity**, allowing it to understand user intent even when queries are phrased differently.
+The system does not rely on external APIs or large language models, making it lightweight, cost-effective, and suitable for academic deployment.

 ---

 ## 🚀 Features

-- KB-free rule-based chatbot
+- AI-powered chatbot using NLP techniques
+- Semantic query matching using TF-IDF and cosine similarity
 - Integrated college website home page
 - Dedicated chatbot interface
 - RESTful API for chatbot communication
-- Static Q&A matching with keyword fallback
+- Fallback handling for unmatched queries
-- Session-based local logging of conversations
+- Session-based local logging of user interactions
-- Admin endpoints to view logs and static questions
+- Admin endpoints to view logs and static Q&A
-- Beginner-friendly and lightweight architecture
+- Lightweight, fast, and easy to deploy

 ---

+## 🧠 AI & NLP Approach

+The chatbot uses **TF-IDF (Term Frequency–Inverse Document Frequency)** to convert both user queries and predefined questions into numerical feature vectors. **Cosine similarity** is then applied to measure semantic similarity between the vectors.

+The response corresponding to the highest similarity score above a defined threshold is selected and returned to the user.
+This approach enables intelligent query handling without requiring exact keyword matches, making the chatbot flexible and AI-driven.

+---

 ## 🛠️ Tech Stack

 - **Backend:** Python, Flask
+- **AI / NLP:** TF-IDF, Cosine Similarity, Scikit-learn, NumPy
 - **Frontend:** HTML, CSS, JavaScript
 - **Data Storage:** JSON (static Q&A and logs)
 - **Version Control:** Git & GitHub